 - Morality Pet: Nightmare Moon is a merciless tyrant, but she does deeply care for Twilight.
 It disturbs Twilight that Nightmare can go from angry and vengeful with the object of ire, to peaceful and loving with her.
 Twilight eventually can no longer stand her brutality, and is forced to destroy her.

 - Noble Top Enforcer: Noctis.
-While he does serve Nightmare Moon and mistreats Five of the Main Six, he only does so on the orders of Nightmare Moon, who loves her for protecting her people.
+While he does serve Nightmare Moon and mistreats Five of the Main Six, he only does so on the orders of Nightmare Moon, who he has pledged to serve for protecting his fellow Pegasi.
 He is horrified by Nova's destruction of Ponyville and her utter cruelty.
 When he realizes the Mane 5 are not remotely as dangerous as Nightmare Moon claimed to be, and pitying the loss of their families, he lets them go.

 - Religion of Evil: Luna and Celestia never appreciated zealots who would treat them as gods, so they outlawed any worship of them.
 The Knights of Ra, a group of sun worshipers confirm their fears: they apparently sacrifice Lunar pegasi, collectively rail against Luna and the night, and were very eager to burn foal Twilight alive.

 - Replacement Scrappy: In-universe, Nightmare Moon sees Cadence as this for Twilight, angry that Celestia couldn't at least raise Twilight, her own niece, to be royalty while giving Cadence, somepony not even related, that honor.

 - Villainous Breakdown: Nightmare Moon suffers a particularly terrifying one after Twilight calls Celestia more of a mother than her.
 Her fury ends up wrecking the castle, and while chasing Twilight, she speaks in a particularly deranged voice, all while imagining her chase as a form of hide and seek.